ringcentral/integration-blog/_posts/2018-11-29-blog-build-chrome-ringcentral-widgets-extension-for-crms.markdown

 ## Advanced features of these extensions could provide

+[Embbnux Ji](https://github.com/embbnux) has a tuturial: [Building Chrome Extension Integrations with RingCentral Embeddable](https://medium.com/ringcentral-developers/build-a-chrome-extension-with-ringcentral-embeddable-bb6faee808a3), with this tutorial, we could create Chrome extension for any site with RingCentral Embeddable.

-With chrome extension, we could add click-to-call buttons/links etc and all the third party features of our ringcentral-embeddable supported:
+For CRM sites, we may want to add more advanced features, like click-to-call buttons/links and all the third party features of our ringcentral-embeddable supported:

 - For CRM contact list, extension could add hover-to-show tooltip to show click-to-call button.